Last updated on April 6th, 2020

 7. The Berlin Wall was officially called the Anti-Fascist Protection Wall, ironically implying that it was built to protect East Germans from West Germany which still had not got rid of all elements of Nazism.

 8. During the Cold War, the Russians closed supply lines between East and West Germany to drive out the U.S., Britain, and France.
 But the US got back at them with the famous Berlin Airlift, bringing in 2.3 million tons of food and supplies into West Germany for over a year.

-#9.
-In 1933 thousands of books by Albert Einstein, Heinrich Heine, Karl Marx, Erich Maria Remarque and others were burned were burned at Bebelplatz, to protest against “un-German spirit”.
+9. In 1933 thousands of books by Albert Einstein, Heinrich Heine, Karl Marx, Erich Maria Remarque, and others were burned at Bebelplatz, to protest against “un-German spirit”.
 Ironically, the fascists were doing the burning.

 Flag of Germany

 11. Germany is the land of the Grimm fairytales.
 If you go to the town of Hamelin, you will find painted rats on the pavements guiding you around the city!

 12. When in Berlin, keep an eye out for the colorful Buddy Bears around the city to take selfies with.
 There is even a bear that does gymnastics at the Europa Center!

 13. Frankfurt is your one-stop shop for toys.
 Here you will find everything from handmade dolls (in Das Spielzimmer) to wooden toys (in Hannah Kley).

 14. Looking for teddy bears wearing leather pants?
 Munich has them in plenty.